hainayanda/Draftsman/README.md

 }
 ```

-so instead of call the previous anchor explicitly, you call them like that.
+so instead of calling the previous anchor explicitly, you call them like that.

 ### Positioning Shortcut
 There are some shortcut for Positioning.
 For center anchor: